energysistem/manuals/42799-Energy Tablet 8 Max 3/en/12-main_apps.md

 6. Random playback
 7. Progress bar

-### Camera
+## # Camera

 You will be able to take photos and record videos easily with the built-in camera of your tablet.
-In order to switch to photo or video modes, you just have to slide your finger from the left edge to the right to see the dropdown menu.
-This screen will allow you to access the settings options by pressing the gear icon located on the upper-right corner.
+In order to switch between photo mode and video mode, you just have to slide your finger from the left edge to the right to see the dropdown menu.
+This screen will allow you to access the settings by pressing the gear icon located on the upper-right corner.

 ![Imagen1](http://static.energysistem.com/images/manuals/42547/587cf8d408863.jpg)